 Seedless grapes may be all the rage in your neighborhood fruit market.
 But these grape seeds that we so loathe, could just hold the cure for a lot of ailments.
 What makes these seeds so amazing, you ask?
-The answer lies in proanthocyanidins, a type of phenol which is an extremely rich anti-oxidant agent – and also the key ingredient in grape seed extract.1 Grape seed also serves as an excellent source of flavonoids, Vitamin E, linoleic acid and oligomeric procyanidins.
+The answer lies in proanthocyanidins, a type of phenol which is an extremely rich anti-oxidant agent – and also the key ingredient in grape seed extract.1 the effectiveness of grape seed extract is also seen as an excellent source of flavonoids, Vitamin E, linoleic acid and oligomeric procyanidins.
 2 Research suggests that the antioxidant power of proanthocyanidins and catkins are about 20 times more than vitamin E and about 50 times greater than vitamin C. 3

-What’s great about the flavonoids found in grape seed extracts is that they possess properties of protection against cardiac disease, neural disorders, antimicrobial disorders, and anti-aging.
+Benefits of grape seed extract is found in the flavonoids found in it and in also that they possess properties of protection against cardiac disease, neural disorders, antimicrobial disorders, and anti-aging.
 4

-Another study published in the Journal of Free Radical Biology and Medicine concluded that proanthycyanidin extract, when applied to the wounds on the backs of mice, .had quicker healing times.
-Thus it can be inferred that GSE has the potential to increase the healing capacity of the wound.
+Another study published in the Journal of Free Radical Biology and Medicine helped us understand the health benefits of grape seed extract.
+It concluded that proanthocyanidin extract, when applied to the wounds on the backs of mice, had quicker healing times.
+Thus it can be inferred that GSE has the potential to increase the wound healing capacity of the wound.
 6

 A grape seed extract has emerged as one of the most potent nutraceuticals for overall wellness.
-They are available in various forms commercially as a dietary supplement in capsules, tablets, and liquid extracts.
-Setu’s Pressure Pal contains the goodness of Grapeseed Extract along with other great ingredients like CoQ10 and Anthocyanins that help you regulate your blood pressure.
+Various researches and studies have brought about a clear understanding of what is grape seed extract good for and as a result, They are now available in various forms commercially as a dietary supplement in capsules, tablets, and liquid extracts.
+Setu’s Pressure Pal contains the goodness of Grape Seed Extract along with other great ingredients like CoQ10 and Anthocyanins that help you regulate your blood pressure.

 Learn more about Pressure Pal, here.